The Innovate: Biobased Materials conference will be hosted virtually, on 23-24 September 2025. Keep checking the agenda as we announce speakers.

 12:00 UTC

-With the potential to match the performance and functionality of conventional petrochemical materials without the fossil fuels, biosynthetics assume a significant place in the biobased materials mix.
-In this session, we explore the role of biosynthetics within the textile & apparel space, discussing their journey to commercialisation, barriers to adoption and the trajectory of the market in the years to come.
+With the potential to match the performance and functionality of conventional petrochemical materials without the fossil fuels, biopolymers assume a significant place in the biobased materials mix.
+In this session, we explore the role of biopolymers within the textile & apparel space, discussing their journey to commercialisation, barriers to adoption and the trajectory of the market in the years to come.

 agenda-img1